shinyquagsire23/SaltyNX/README.md

 It should work with ReinX too.

-SX OS older than 2.9 are not working (no technical support for all SX OS versions).
+SX OS older than 2.9 are not working.
 Tested only on sysNAND 9.0.0, 2.9.2

 No technical support for:
 - Atmosphere forks